xavierbaude/VMware-coreos-multi-nodes-Kubernetes/README.md

 	mkisofs -R -V config-2 -o config-minion.iso minion/

 # Start the cluster
-On firt VM, mount the config-master.iso with VM properties (CD/DVD reader and "Datastore ISO file"), browse to "<path to datastore>/cloud-config/".
+On first VM, mount the config-master.iso with VM properties (CD/DVD reader and "Datastore ISO file"), browse to "<path to datastore>/cloud-config/".
 Don't foget to set "Connect on Start up".

 On second, and all other futher nodes  mount the config-minion.iso.